Spritetm/mn812_module/README.md

  - 16 rotary encoders, read by two custom ASICs on the bottom board
- - LED rings around the encoder shafts, controlled by discrete logic on the middle PCB
+ - LED rings around the encoder shafts, controlled by discrete logic on the middle PCB.
+The LED intensity is dimmable.
  - Buttons on the top PCB.
 These are read by a microcontroller on the bottom PCB.
  - LEDs under the buttons on the top PCB.
 The control logic for this partially is presumed to be on the middle PCB.
+The global intensity of the red and green LEDs can be set separately
  - Character displays on the top PCB.
 These are controlled by the XC3020A FPGA on the bottom PCB.